 Winchester designed the .32 Winchester Special rifle cartridge in 1901, and explained their rationale for developing this cartridge in their 1916 catalog:

 "The .32 Winchester Special cartridge, which we have perfected, is offered to meet the demand of many sportsmen for a smokeless powder cartridge of larger caliber than the .30 Winchester and yet not so powerful as the .30 Army."

+(".30 Winchester" is now known as the .30-30, and ".30 Army" is the original name for the .30-40 Krag.)
 What Winchester failed to mention is that the .32 Special only improved muzzle velocity by about ten percent over the .30 Winchester.
 It is worth noting, however, that the .32 Special shoots flatter at distances greater than 200 yards, and retains slightly more energy.

 The .32 Winchester Special case uses a necked-up .30-30 Winchester.
 Bullet diameter is 0.321" and the bullets commonly weigh between 165 and 170 grains, muzzle velocities range between 2,280 and 2,400 feet per second, and muzzle energies range between 1,900 and more than 2,100 foot pounds.
 The bullets are mostly manufactured in various soft point configurations, including Remington’s Core-Lokt bullets and Federal’s Power-Shok bullets.
 The two rifles most commonly found that fire the .32 Special are the Winchester Model 94 and the Marlin 1892, both well known lever action rifles.